fhnw-imvs/fhnw-digital-signage/client/README.md

 # Client
-The client daemon runs on the display device, usually a Raspberyr Pi.
+A client daemon runs on each display device, usually a Raspberyr Pi.

 ## Install Raspbian on a Raspberry Pi
 Please follow the official installation guide to install Raspbian on the Raspberry pi: